state-adapt/state-adapt/libs/spaghetti-core/README.md

 does not already identify the operation as imperative and the API returns a usable value.
 For example, bare calls are general `discarded-call` commands, while a nested `values.push(value)` needs API recognition because `push` returns the new length.
-JavaScript and DOM recognizers are enabled by default.
+JavaScript, DOM, and framework recognizers are enabled by default.
 Void-only mutation APIs, including RxJS subjects, React setters, Angular signals, and StateAdapt stores, do not need built-in fallback recognizers.
-Programmatic consumers can supply `CommandRecognizer` objects.
-JSON and ESLint configurations can use `apiPatterns` and can select families with `builtInRecognizers`.
+Programmatic core consumers can supply `CommandRecognizer` objects or `apiPatterns`.
+The ESLint plugin's unified `apis` option compiles custom recognition entries into those patterns.
 Recognizers identify only the API and resource; the shared analyzer remains responsible for resolution, distance, propagation, and scoring.

 Scores have an additive `scoreBreakdown`.
 Configure command-kind bases, API-specific bases, declaration-line distance, function-call distance, scope,